 For Liechtenstein, the only source of international bunker emissions is civil aviation originating from one helicopter landing place.
 Total emissions of civil aviation are calculated as described in section 3.2.7.2 using a Tier 1 method.
-For the year 2016, the effective consumption for domestic and international flights was provided by the two operating companies of the helicopter landing site (Rotex Helicopter AG and Swiss Helicopter).
+For the year 2017, the effective consumption for domestic and international flights was provided by the two operating companies of the helicopter landing site (Rotex Helicopter AG and Swiss Helicopter; see Table 3-4).